beam-community/jsonapi/README.md

   setting the configuration above to `true`.
 Defaults to `false`.
 - **json_library**.
 Defaults to [Jason](https://hex.pm/packages/jason).
 - **field_transformation**.
 This option describes how your API's fields word boundaries are marked.
+JSON:API v1.1 recommends using a camelCase (e.g.
-JSON:API v1 recommends using a dash (e.g.
+  `"favoriteColor": blue`).
+If your API uses camelCase fields, set this value to `:camelize`.
+JSON:API v1 recommended using a dash (e.g.
   `"favorite-color": blue`).
 If your API uses dashed fields, set this value to `:dasherize`.
 If your API uses underscores (e.g. `"favorite_color": "red"`) set to `:underscore`.